yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

     - **Model name**: gpt-35-turbo
     - **Deployment name**: text-turbo
     - **Tokens per Minute Rate Limit (thousands)**: 10K

+5. Click on the **Create** button to deploy a model which you will be playing around with as you proceed.

    ![](../media/openai-labs_deploy-model-2&3.png "Deploy model configurations")